Salman Ahmed Shaikh

 Risk aversion is a natural behavior and may differ across individuals.
 Now, we discuss how Islamic economic framework incorporates such diversity in risk preferences.

 First, there is no compulsion in Islam that all people have to be entrepreneurs.
 People who want to take lesser risk can gain skills and then provide the use of their skills in labor market for wage.
 People who want to have regular stream of income can invest in physical assets or financial securities that are derivatives of these physical assets and have intrinsic value like gold, silver, other metals and real estate.
 Furthermore, real estate investment trust, energy funds, commodity funds and equity funds are useful means of indirect investments using an intermediary.
 Partial ownership in an enterprise with limited liability is also allowed in Islam and hence, the risk is minimized in such investments as compared to having unlimited liability in proprietorship and general partnership.
-Appropriate portfolio management and diversification and exposure to risk based on one’s risk tolerance is rational and is allowed in Islam.
+Appropriate portfolio management and diversification and exposure to risk based on one’s risk tolerance is allowed in Islam.

 We know that Islam does not allow interest based financial intermediation.
 Thus, the predominant basis of financial intermediation shall be based on equity participation in an Islamic economic framework.
 Equity based financial intermediation increases upside participation in business growth.
 Additionally, the real ex post returns to equity investments had been more than the returns from investments in fixed income securities as reflected in the ‘equity premium puzzle’.